 Key Features and Applications

-• We offer graphite as a major anode material, celebrated for its low cost, lightweight, low working potential, and durability – the ideal choice for standard lithium-ion battery applications.
+• We offer carbon-based materials such as graphite as a major anode material, celebrated for its low cost, lightweight, low working potential, and durability – the ideal choice for standard lithium-ion battery applications.

 • Our lithium titanium oxide anode material offers exceptional safety and cycling stability.
 With surface modification and doping, it exhibits improved ion diffusion and conductivity, enhancing high-rate performance.